BryJamin/WickedWizard/README.md

 #Things to do next

--  Add another projectile type that arcs and on land explodes
+-  Add another projectile type that arcs and on land explodes - Done

-- Figure out how to do death animations for enemies and bullets.
+- Figure out how to do death animations for enemies and bullets. - Done

-- Make it so, when you click in the 'deck' area you don't fire any bullets
+- Make it so, when you click in the 'deck' area you don't fire any bullets - Done

 - Add animations to the wizard character